818ajian/doc/modules/pylayers.rst

 Simulations
 -----------

-This section describes the different high level modules for running the different simulations.
+This section describes the different simulation modules for using PyLayers.

 .. toctree::
    :maxdepth: 2